pasandrei/MIRPR-pedestrian-and-vehicle-detection-SSDLite/README.md

   - This repo provides training, validation and inference support for three detection models: SSD + ResNet [1][2], SSDLite [3] and a modified version of SSDLite used for detecting the person class only.
   - Training and validation is done on the COCO [4] dataset, pycocotools being used for evaluation.
-  - To create an anaconda environment with the necessary packages to run the code use requirements.txt
+  - **Environment:** To create an anaconda environment with the necessary packages to run the code use requirements.txt
-  - For testing and inference, pretrained models are available at: [`models`](https://drive.google.com/drive/folders/10uh10oTM9su3tfaMHVLiG6h2e6YmA1V7?usp=sharing).
+  - **Pretrained Models:** For testing and inference, pretrained models are available at: [`models`](https://drive.google.com/drive/folders/10uh10oTM9su3tfaMHVLiG6h2e6YmA1V7?usp=sharing).
 Each `model_checkpoint.pt` file should be placed in the corresponding experiment folder in `misc/experiments`.

 # The dataset